Catallactic/catallactic-site/docs/litepaper.md

 #### 1.3.1.
 Tokens

 Any asset that is digitally transferable between two people is called a token.
 Tokens are implemented as smart contracts and perform their capabilities inside an execution environment.

 When evaluating the asset, or asset property, we must consider the concept of <b>fungibility</b>.
 Fungibility is the property of a good, or a commodity, whose individual units are essentially interchangeable.
 Tokens can represent fungible or not fungible assets (NFT).

+* Non fungible assets, or NFT, represent an unique asset and provide the owner of the NFT ownership of the underlying asset.
+Non-fungible tokens tokens can be configurable

-Fungible tokens typically maintain a key-value map of holders.
+* Fungible tokens typically maintain a key-value map of holders.
 As any smart contract, this key-value map is replicated across the cnodes of the network, providing it decentralization.
+Fungible tokens can be divisible providing fractional ownership.

 <div style={{textAlign: 'center'}}>
 	<img src="https://www.catallactic.org/assets/images/ops_balances-f4a24f9af292d2e0304607b3bf4f7e54.svg" width="80%"></img>
 </div>
 <br/>

-Tokens can be divisible providing fractional ownership.
-Tokens can also be valuable.
+All tokens can also be valuable.
 A token tokenizing a fungible assets, or asset properties, can be provided a relative value when submitted to an exchange paired with other token.
 This relative value can be defined as a <b>price</b>.
-In that way, a token can be priced in terms of another token.
+In that way, a fungible token can be priced in terms of another token.
 Fungible token features make them specially suitable to become currencies.

-Non fungible assets, or NFT, represent an unique asset and provide the owner of the NFT ownership of the underlying asset.
-Non-fungible tokens tokens can be configurable

 #### 1.3.2.
 Tokenization Models